-- overall growth or lack of growth in the nutritional supplements industry; - plans for expected future product development; - changes in manufacturing costs; - shifts in the mix of packs and products; - the future impact of any changes to global associate career and compensation plans or incentives; - the ability to attract and retain independent associates and members; - new regulatory changes that could affect operations and/or products; - the competitive nature of our business with respect to products and pricing; - publicity related to our products or network-marketing; and - the political, social, and economic climate.
+- overall growth or lack of growth in the nutritional supplements industry; - plans for expected future product development; - changes in manufacturing costs; - shifts in the mix of packs and products; - the future impact of any changes to global associate career and compensation plans or incentives; - the ability to attract and retain independent associates and members; - new regulatory changes that could affect operations and/or products; - the competitive nature of our business with respect to products and pricing; - the delisting of our common stock from the Nasdaq Global Select Market; - publicity related to our products or network-marketing; and - the political, social, and economic climate.

-Forward-looking statements generally can be identified by use of phrases or terminology such as "may," "will," "should," "could," "would," "expects," "plans," "intends," "anticipates," "believes," "estimates," "approximates," "predicts," "projects," "potential," and "continues" or other similar words or the negative of such terms and other comparable terminology.
+words or the negative of such terms and other comparable terminology.
 Similarly, descriptions of Mannatech's objectives, strategies, plans, goals, or targets contained herein are also considered forward-looking statements.
 Readers are cautioned when considering these forward-looking statements to keep in mind these risks, assumptions, and uncertainties and any other cautionary statements in this report, as all of the forward-looking statements contained herein speak only as of the date of this report.